ngaut/stackvm/spec.md

 ## 2. Instruction Format
 Each instruction in the plan is represented as a JSON object with the following keys:

-- `seq_no`: A unique and AUTO-INCREMENT integer identifying the instruction's sequence within the plan, starts from 0.
+- `seq_no`: A unique and AUTO-INCREMENT integer identifying the instruction's sequence within the plan, starting from 0.
 - `type`: A string indicating the instruction type.
 - `parameters`: An object containing parameters required by the instruction.
+- `output_vars` (optional): Each entry in `output_vars` maps a variable name to a specific part of the instruction's output, storing these variables in the VM's variable store for use in subsequent instructions.

 ```json
 {